abhigyansingh/omniumApp/README.md

 Install at your own risk or if you know what you are doing.
 No liabilities considered what so ever.

+Any FOSS enthusiasts are always welcome to share your views & suggestions.

  Clone the repo
  Install node modules via npm Then bower install for angular Start the App via server.js